-Credit risks: possibility of contractual breach by a counterparty, causing economic or financial losses.
+Credit risks: possibility of contractual breach by a counterparty, causing economic or financial losses, including liquidation and replacement cost risks.

-Business risks: deriving from the uncertainty as to the behaviour of variables intrinsic to the business (characteristics of demand, weather conditions, etc.).
+Business risks: deriving from uncertainty as to the behaviour of variables intrinsic to the business (characteristics of demand, hydraulic resources, wind, solar, etc.).

 Regulatory and political risks: coming from regulatory changes made by the regulators that can affect remuneration of the regulated businesses, environmental or tax provisions, etc.

-Operational, technological, environmental, social and legal risks: losses resulting from external events, inadequate internal procedures, technical failures, human error, climate change, etc.
+Operational, technological, environmental, social and legal risks: losses resulting from external events, inadequate internal procedures, technical failures, human error, pandemics, climate change, technological obsolescence, cybersecurity, fraud and corruption, litigation, etc.